-Christchurch is the largest city on New Zealand's South Island and the centre of its adventure sports industry.
+Christchurch is the largest city on New Zealand's South Island and the center of its adventure sports industry.
 When you consider how much the Kiwis (as the country’s residents are called) love the outdoors, that’s really saying something.

 That being said, you don't go to Christchurch just to leave Christchurch.
-The city has a charm all its own, and you could have a wonderful vacation sticking to the city centre; staying in its luxury boutique hotels, sipping espresso in its wonderfully cute cafes, dining in its five-star restaurants, and enjoying the relaxing, friendly environment that the locals pride themselves on creating.
+The city has a charm all its own, and you could have a wonderful vacation sticking to the city center—staying in its luxury boutique hotels, sipping espresso in its wonderfully cute cafes, dining in its five-star restaurants, and enjoying the relaxing, friendly environment that the locals pride themselves on creating.

 Hagley Park is a picturesque public space where art projects pop up out of nowhere and disappear just as quickly.
-Outdoor concerts are popular in the summer with AMI Stadium playing host to artists from around the world, and the older world exists, too, witnessed in beautiful cathedrals.
+Outdoor concerts are popular in the summer, with AMI Stadium playing host to artists from around the world, and the older world exists, too, witnessed in beautiful cathedrals.

-Christchurch has a well-deserved reputation as an adventure and party centre, and you don't have to look too hard to find either.
+Christchurch has a well-deserved reputation as an adventure and party center, and you don't have to look too hard to find either.
 But there's also a sense of refinement to the city, a cosmopolitan feel that makes it one of the best destinations in New Zealand.